 - 2.9 The WCS has been subjected to extensive consultation in line with the Council's adopted Statement of Community Involvement (SCI) and in accordance with Regulation 25 of the Town & Country Planning (Local Development) (England) (Amendment) Regulations 2008.
-This consultation included 'issues and options' in 2006 'preferred options' in 2008 and 'site options' in 2009. - 2.10 These three earlier consultation stages have informed the development of the publication WCS which now includes a spatial vision and strategic objectives as set out above as well as 14 core policies covering various topics.
+Regulation 25 consultation included 'issues and options' in 2006 'preferred options' in 2008 and 'site options' in 2009. - 2.10 In December 2010 the WCS was formally published for a period of 8-weeks to allow representations on soundness and legal compliance to be made.
+In response over 200 representations were received from 48 respondents. - 2.11 In light of the comments received during the publication stage the Council has decided to publish a revised version of the WCS incorporating a number of focused changes prior to formal submission of the strategy to the Secretary of State.